-The top row of Figure \ref{fig:init_part} correspond to the initial partitions that were considered in the simulation study detailed in Section \ref{sec:post.sim.onetime.point}.
-We also considered initial partitions that are displayed in the second and third rows of Figure \ref{fig:init_part}, the results of which are described shortly.
-First however, we describe in a bit more detail WAIC results and then those associated with the unit local model for $\bm{\alpha}$.
-Figure \ref{suppmat_fig:waic_simstudy2} display the WAIC values associated with the different partitions as a function of $\rho_0$, $h$, and $\alpha$ (see Section \ref{sec:post.sim.onetime.point} of the main document for more details).
+The top row of Figure \ref{fig:init_part} shows the initial partitions considered in the simulation study detailed in Section~\ref{sec:post.sim.onetime.point}.
+In addition to those, we also considered initial partitions displayed in the second and third rows of Figure \ref{fig:init_part}, the results of which are described shortly.
+First, however, we describe in a bit more detail WAIC results and then those associated with the unit local model for $\bm{\alpha}$.
+Figure \ref{suppmat_fig:waic_simstudy2} displays the WAIC values related to the different partitions as a function of $\rho_0$, $h$, and $\alpha$ (see Section~\ref{sec:post.sim.onetime.point} of the main document for more details).
 Note that model fits are quite similar overall, with the initial partition $\rho_{\text{merge}}$ generally speaking resulting in the best fits, while initial partition $\rho_{\text{split}}$ performing similarity to not including an initial partition at all.

 Figure \ref{fig:mean_alpha_local} displays the average of the posterior means for $\alpha_i, i = 1, \ldots, m$ under the unit local model.
-As expected there are differences between the two.
-This is a consequence of the number of $\gamma_i$'s that are used to estimate them, as required by the model.
-Notice that for the global $\alpha$ model the posterior means of $\alpha$ are more concentrated towards 0 or 1 and are less influenced by the prior distributions.
-This is because all $m$ $\gamma$ parameters are used when estimating $\alpha$.
-With regards to the partitions, it seems that when formulating an initial partition one should err on the side of being parsimonious.
-It appears that if the initial partition contains more clusters than the true partition, then one must apply quite a bit of prior weight away from the initial partition or it remains heavily weighted.
+As expected, there are differences between the two.
+This is a consequence of the number of $\gamma_i$'s used in the unit local model.
+Notice that for the global $\alpha$ model, the posterior means of $\alpha$ are more concentrated towards 0 or 1 and are less influenced by the prior distributions.
+This is because the model borrows strength across all $m$ parameters $\gamma$s when estimating $\alpha$.
+Regarding the partitions, it seems that when formulating an initial partition, one should err on the side of being parsimonious.
+If the initial partition contains more clusters than the true partition, one must apply quite a bit of prior weight away from the initial partition, or it remains heavily weighted.
 This is less so for the local $\alpha$ model.

-In addition to the two initial partitions employed in the simulation study of Section \ref{sec:post.sim.onetime.point} of the main document, we also considered those in the second and third rows of Figure \ref{fig:init_part}.
-Figures \ref{fig:ari_all_part_global} and \ref{fig:ari_all_part_local} show the corresponding results.
-It seems that generally speaking, splitting clusters with similar response values tends to produce worse partition estimates than those that merge units whose response values are quite different.
-And these trends seem to hold even for the unit local model.